stylesuxx/v3xctrl/README.md

 - 6667: UDP for receiving UDP messages

 ## Setup
+Both - client and host need to be set up in order to communicate with each other, follow the setup guides to get everything going.

+> This is work in progress, the ultimate goal is to provide a *.deb file for the client to just install and be done with it - we are not at that point yet.
+Helper scripts are in place to assist you in getting things done.

+### Client
 You can find a detailed setup guide for the **client** in the [Client](/stylesuxx/rc-stream/tree/master/docs/Client.md) file.

 ### Host